modxorg/Docs/en/building-sites/resources/content-types.md

 ## What are Content Types?

 Content types are specific filesystem types for your resources.
-They are associated with file extensions and tell the MODx Parser what type of extension to render the page with.
+They are associated with file extensions and tell the MODX Parser what type of extension to render the page with.

 For example, a [Resources](building-sites/resources "Resources") with an alias of 'test' and Content Type "CSS" that has a file extension of ".css" will render as: